holma91/backe/analys/data_migrations/twitter.md

 1. get all recent tweets from account
 2. search for words starting with $. if hit -> insert into DB

+ALTERNATIVES
+possible to stream everything from 15k accounts, but in a really hacky way...
+Might need 20 elevated dev accounts to do so. or batch retrieve everything once a week.